snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Developed proper validations for all the fields on the driver and passenger registration pages.

  Added ride status drop-down in reports page for rider module.

+ Successfully hosted our Bearcat Commute web application on Microsoft azure cloud and started working on project documentation on latex editor overleaf.